 The Physical Level: this is the most zoomed in of the three levels.
 It looks at the physical processes involved (like the above free template).
 It uses all the symbols and looks at table structure, column information, primary and foreign keys and relationships among tables.

-Entity-Relationship diagrams are crucial when thinking about database structure and are one of the basic building blocks when taking on a database structure project.
-Creating an ERD before delving deeper, can save a lot of time, missteps and frustration later down the line.
+Entity-Relationship diagramming is crucial to thinking about how to set up your database structure and are one of the basic building blocks when taking on a database structure project.
+Creating an ERD before delving deeper can save a lot of time, missteps and frustration later down the line.